-His work largely reflects his thoughts, dreams and emotions he has felt about his life and his position within the world as the son of Irish migrants.
-His work touches on subjects such as growing up with Tourette’s and anxiety, religion and politics within the Irish community, relationships and the loss of loved ones as well the challenges we face but hide from our public persona.
+His work largely reflects his thoughts, dreams and emotions that he has felt about his life and his position within the world as the son of Irish migrants.
+Kevin touches on some challenging subjects, such as growing up with Tourette’s and anxiety, religion and politics within the Irish community, relationships and the loss of loved ones as well the challenges we all face but hide from our public persona.

-He paints organically, straight from thought inception to the canvas and because of this, it allows his images to grow from the subconscious, building on and reflecting his own, unstructured growth in life.
-His images continue to develop throughout the process often changing their personality many times before settling on what he believes reflects a truth within his thoughts.
+He paints emotionally and his images continue to develop throughout the process often changing their personality many times before settling on what he believes reflects a truth within his thoughts.

 “I paint emotionally, a manifestation of the subconscious resulting in psychological feelings that are the residue left behind from the impact of life.
 I do not literally paint a human form, but the emotion it produces upon me.
 My paintings are my voice without words and a lateral communication of images.
 They reflect our complex , inner beauty and challenges the status quo"